Reading Periods:

 If we liked your overall premise but feel like the prose could be tightened to heighten the effect, we'll say something along those lines.
 Positive and constructive: that's what we're about.
 If you just get a simple form letter, it's not because we have nothing nice to say — it's because we're a small journal trying keep response times fast.

-Note: All journals have a specific feel they're looking for, and we're no different.
+All journals have a specific feel they're looking for, and we're no different (although our "feel" is harder to define).
 Please don't revise and resubmit unless we specifically ask for it.

 What We Publish: